GoogleCloudDataproc/hadoop-connectors/README.md

 interfaces.
 For more details see
 [the documentation](https://cloud.google.com/dataproc/docs/concepts/connectors/bigquery)

-## Google Cloud Pub/Sub connector for Apache Spark Streaming

-The Google Cloud Pub/Sub connector for Spark Streaming enables running Spark Streaming Job on topics in Pub/Sub by implementing the InputDStream interface.
-For more details see [the README](pubsub/README.md)

 ## Building the Cloud Storage and BigQuery connectors

 To build the connector for specific Hadoop version, run the following commands